debug-ito/kon-board/README.md

 ## Add meal plans

+A meal plan is what you eat (or ate) on a specific date for lunch or dinner.
+Currently, only plan for lunch and dinner is supported. **Breakfast is not supported.**

 Write meal plans also in YAML format. kon-board reads all YAML files under `meal-plans` directory for meal plans.

 For now, kon-board doesn't support editing meal plans on the Web interface.